vivekparasharr/vivekparasharr.github.io/_pages/Artificial Intelligence/2021-01-02-ml-overview-of-ml-techniques.md

 - Decision Trees: A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
 Decision trees are popular because they are easy to understand and interpret.
 - Random Forest works by creating multiple decision trees, each based on a different random subset of the original data.
 The trees are then combined to make predictions on new data by taking a majority vote.
 The main advantage of Random Forest is that it can handle both categorical and numerical data, and can also handle missing values.
 It is known for its high accuracy and is often used in real-world applications such as image classification, fraud detection, and recommendation systems.
 However, it can be computationally expensive and may overfit if the number of trees is too large.

-# Unsupervised learning involves training a model on unlabeled data, meaning that the model must identify patterns and relationships on its own.
+# Unsupervised learning
+It involves training a model on unlabeled data, meaning that the model must identify patterns and relationships on its own.

 ## Clustering
 Clustering is a technique used in unsupervised machine learning to group similar data points together based on their attributes or features.